andyjzhong/davidwebsite/README.md

 List of commands:
 * `npm start` will start a development server on port localhost:3000.

+To safely merge a feature branch into master:
+* `git checkout feature` to check into the feature branch.
+* `git pull origin master` to pull the latest master branch code into the feature branch.
+* `git checkout master` to check into the master branch.
+* `git merge feature` to merge feature branch into master branch.

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)